Home / THE NBSA

 /

-The Canadian beef industry has made great strides in increasing its production efficiency to reduce its carbon footprint, which encompasses contributions from enteric methane, manure management and feed production, and from smaller contributors including transport, bedding, water, energy and grazing.
+Following a continuing trend, from 2014 to 2021, the Canadian beef industry has made great strides in increasing its production efficiency to reduce its carbon footprint.
+This encompasses contributions from enteric methane, manure management and feed production, and from smaller contributors including transport, bedding, water, energy and grazing.1,2

-Cattle have increased their feed intake and feed efficiency, leading to faster growth and reduced time needed to reach market weight.
-This means less resources (land, feed, water) are needed to produce an animal.
+Through a combination of improved production practices such as management, genetics and nutrition, cattle have increased their feed efficiency, leading to faster growth and reduced time to reach market weight.
+This means less resources (land, feed, water) are needed to raise an animal.1,2

-Since less time and resources was needed to produce each animal, the overall GHG emissions decreased per kg of boneless beef, consumed – leading to a smaller carbon footprint (alongside improvements in other environmental indicators; fossil fuel depletion, freshwater eutrophication and photochemical oxidant formation).
+Since less time and resources are needed, the overall GHG emissions decreased per kg of boneless beef, consumed – leading to a smaller carbon footprint (alongside improvements in other environmental indicators; fossil fuel depletion, freshwater eutrophication and photochemical oxidant formation).1,2

-Agriculture land occupation is determined by quantifying land used disturbing soil or habitat (m2 annual crop eq.).
-Land use is calculated based on the lifetime of the animal – for grazing and feed requirements.
+Agricultural land occupation is determined by quantifying land used disturbing soil or habitat (m2 annual crop eq.).
+Land use is calculated based on the lifetime of the animal – for grazing and feed requirements.1,2

 In Canada, beef production currently utilizes 40% of agricultural land, of which 84% is pasture.
-Of the remaining, 7% is used for growing hay and only 8% is cropland (7% barley and 1% other feed crops).
+Of the remaining, 8% is used for growing hay and only 8% is cropland (7% barley and 1% other feed crops).1

-Additionally, only 9% of Canada’s total cropland is used to grow feed for beef production.
+Additionally, only 9% of Canada’s total cropland is used to grow feed for beef production.1

 Beef production spans the entire country and encompasses a variety of ecosystems across the landscape.
 While considering the amount of land used is important, maintaining the health of an important [and endangered] ecosystem in Canada – native grasslands – is critical.
 Therefore, assessing biodiversity and carbon sequestration is an important piece to view overall environmental sustainability.